Tomb Raider: The Angel of Darkness: Development

 Promotional screenshot for The Angel of Darkness.
 The game was created to fully use the PS2's power and incorporate stealth mechanics similar to those of the Metal Gear series.

 The Angel of Darkness started development three years prior to its release under the working title Tomb Raider next generation.
 As part of the preparation for the game, the company conducted market research, and decided to create a new setting and story for the main character.
 One of the main drives behind the game was fully using the new platform's potential and reinventing the character of Lara Croft, including rebuilding her character model and allowing her to perform melee combat.
 It was the first game in the series to be made for the PlayStation 2 platform: the previous entry Tomb Raider Chronicles had pushed the PlayStation to its technical limits, contributing to lower review scores and sales than previous titles in the series.
 Core Design separated into two teams, with a new team working on The Angel of Darkness and series regulars on Tomb Raider Chronicles.
 By this stage none of the creators of the original Tomb Raider were working on the titles except programmer Gavin Rummery who had moved into a management role.
 After the completion of Tomb Raider Chronicles, designer Richard Morton came over and found that the new team had gone "off the rails", scrapping the entire project once already and only completing the game's basic story.
+Former designer Andrew Sandham, who left Core Design during production, recalled that the new team were aiming at something like Grand Theft Auto set across the entirety of Europe, which would have been impossible on the hardware.
 There was also a general lack of leadership, causing the entire development system to be fragmented.
 The developers later admitted to being overambitious.
 Some of them also commented that none of the Core team were prepared for the added complexity of developing for the advanced PlayStation 2.
 The CGI cutscenes were created by Attitude Studio.